Mocha Sandwich Cookies

 Instead of filling the cookies with mocha frosting, you can spread them with raspberry jam or mascarpone cheese lightly sweetened with confectioners’ sugar and flavored with a few drops of framboise or cognac.

-- 1 chocolate cookie dough disk (see related recipe at left), at cool room temperature
+- 1 chocolate cookie dough disk, at cool room temperature

 - 1 1/2 Tbs. unsalted butter, at room temperature

 - 1/2 cup confectioners’ sugar

 - 1 Tbs. brewed double-strength coffee or espresso

 Preheat an oven to 350°F. Line 2 baking sheets with parchment paper.

 On a work surface, shape the dough disk into a log about 2 inches in diameter.
 Using a sharp knife, cut into slices 1/8 inch thick.
 Transfer them to the prepared sheets, spacing them 1 1/2 inches apart.